-We have chosen here a few works as a synthetic presentation of the “New” Gospel of Interpretation, which is the denomination of the main message given to the world by Dr. Anna Kingsford and Edward Maitland, her great work companion.
+Although we now have a site dedicated to the “New” Gospel of Interpretation, we have chosen here a few works as a synthetic presentation of the Gospel of Interpretation, which is the denomination of the main message given to the world by Dr. Anna Kingsford and Edward Maitland, her great work companion.
 These works are complete in the Site Anna Kingsford.

 Besides this synthetic presentation, we added a small set of quotations about the “New” Gospel of Interpretation and its importance to the well being of humanity.
 Below you have the links to the selected works, and after that the set of quotations: